Cons13411/MultipleChoice/README.md

 The code also had some parts for analyzing the data and also some preparation that I removed those parts.

 The proposed method can use any contextualized language model which can process two separated sentences at once, e.g., BERT, RoBERTa, XLNet .... .
-In this code, I only used RoBERTa and Lonformer.
+In this code, I only used RoBERTa and XLMRoBERTa.
-Longformer is used since the dataset contained long sequences which RoBERTa was not able to process unless we truncate them.

 The general architecture is like this :

 ![Alt text](archi.png?raw=true "Title")

+The further analysis such as model comparison and prediction bias analysis will be added here....